magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ![Reagent props](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/reagent-tut-props.png)

-## Porting to Reagent.
-Step 6: Adding Markdown
+## Porting to Reagent: adding markdown

 As we saw at the very beginning of this tutorial while playing with the final web application implemented in React, we discovered that the